rust-cli/book/src/tutorial/errors.md

 ## Unwrapping

-Now, we were able to access content of the file, but we can't really do anything with it after the `match` block.
+Now, we were able to access the content of the file, but we can't really do anything with it after the `match` block.
 For this, we'll need to somehow deal with the error case.
 The challenge is that all arms of a `match` block need to return something of the same type.